nefariousjosiah/threejs/READme.md

-Progress has been slow lately, Overwhelmed and will probably be taking a 2 week break.
+Update, have been understanding mesh and camera and a little bit of blender, updates pushing out tomorrow.